What is Oral Psoriasis?

 If oral psoriasis is left untreated, it can lead to a number of complications.
 These may include:

-• Poor oral hygiene: untreated oral psoriasis can lead to a build-up of plaque and bacteria in the mouth, which can cause and .
+- Poor oral hygiene: untreated oral psoriasis can lead to a build-up of plaque and bacteria in the mouth, which can cause tooth decay and gum disease.

 Therefore, it is important to seek treatment for oral psoriasis to prevent these complications and manage symptoms effectively.